HimoriK/book/src/ch03-03-how-functions-work.md

 expression.
 So far, the functions we’ve covered haven’t included an ending expression, but you have seen an expression as part of a statement.
 Because Rust is an expression-based language, this is an important distinction to understand.
-Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.
+Other languages don’t have the same distinctions, statements and expressions are different in Rust.

 * **Statements** are instructions that perform some action and do not return a value.